ozhankaraman/IstioCC/README.md

 ```

 # Testing Istio DNS Proxy
 With this new DNS Proxy Addon, DNS queries can be cached and controlled directly on Istio Sidecars, this reduces queries send to Kubernetes DNS Server(kube-dns deployment) and has some additional functional benefits.
 In general all dns requests coming from application pod is redirected to kube-dns server via Istio sidecar this requests to kube-dns service and then sends reply to application.
 With this adaptation here Istio Sidecar has a caching DNS daemon, it caches requests and replies this requests to the application.
-This approach has some editional benefits listed below:
+This approach has some additional benefits listed below:
 * VM access to Kubernetes services
 * Access external services without VIPs
 * Resolving DNS for services in remote clusters